-TABLE 3.3 Recommended Minimum Space for Rabbits, Cats and DogsHoused in Pairs or Groups a To convert kilograms to pounds, multiply by 2.2.

-b Singly housed animals may require more space per animal than recommended for pair- or group-housed animals.
+TABLE 3.3 Recommended Minimum Space for Rabbits, Cats, and Dogs Housed in Pairs or Groups\ bSingly housed animals may require more space per animal than recommended for pair- or group-housed animals.

-c From cage floor to cage top.
+cFrom cage floor to cage top.

-d Larger animals might require more space to meet performance standards (see text).
+dLarger animals may require more space to meet performance standards (see text).

-e These recommendations may require modification according to body conformation of individual animals and breeds.
-Some dogs, especially those toward upper limit of each weight range, might require additional space to ensure compliance with the regulations of the Animal Welfare Act.
-These regulations (CFR 1985) mandate that the height of each cage be sufficient to allow occupant to stand in "comfortable position" and that the minimal square feet of floor space be equal to "mathematical square of the sum of the length of the dog in inches (measured from the tip of its nose to the base of its tail) plus 6 inches; then divide the product by 144."
+"These recommendations may require modification according to body conformation of individual animals and breeds.
+Some dogs, especially those toward the upper limit of each weight range, may require additional space to ensure compliance with the regulations of the Animal Welfare Act.
+These regulations (USDA 1985) mandate that the height of each cage be sufficient to allow the occupant to stand in a "comfortable position" and that the minimal square feet of floor space be equal to the "mathematical square of the sum of the length of the dog in inches (measured from the tip of its nose to the base of its tail) plus 6 inches; then divide the product by 144."

-f Enclosures that allow greater freedom of movement and unrestricted height are preferred (i.e., pens, runs or kennels).
+fEnclosures that allow greater freedom of movement and unrestricted height (i.e., pens, runs, or kennels) are preferable.